Here's a list of important events in Connecticut highway history, from the 17th century to the present.

 - May 17: the Hartford Toll Bridge, a covered bridge across the Connecticut River, is destroyed in a fire.
 The Bulkeley Bridge is later built in its place.

-- Around 1900, the United States' first automobile speed law is enacted in Connecticut.
-The speed limit is 12 mph in rural areas, and 8 mph in the city.
+- May 21: Connecticut enacts the United States' first automobile speed law.
+The speed limit is 15 mph in rural areas, and 12 mph in the city.

 - July: The suspension bridge at Warehouse Point becomes toll-free – the first free bridge in the state.